Smartling/keycloak-user-migration-provider/README.md

 The Smartling user federation provider will import your users on demand into Keycloak's local storage, including username and password validation with the legacy system.
+For an in depth look at how on demand user migration works, read our post, [Migrate to Keycloak with Zero Downtime][3] on the Smartling Engineering Blog.

 ## Installing the Federation Provider